gov-cy/staging-govcy-design-system-docs/src/patterns/service_structure.md

 ![An example flow of a asynchronous service](../../img/v3_illustration_async_structure.png){style="aspect-ratio: auto;"}

-Let users answer different questions in an asynchronous manner.
+Let users answer different questions in an asynchronous manner through the ==task list page==.
 Also consider saving the users' responses and progress, and then to continue where they left off when they return.

+User research will show you what to do when users click on the `Continue` button of each question.
+You may allow users to continue answering questions in a linear manner, or return to the task list page to allow users to continue using the service in an asynchronously.

 Remember to follow the [one thing at a time](#one-thing-at-a-time) principle and allow the users to answer questions one page at a time.
 This will also enable your service to apply conditional logic if needed.